rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 }
 ```

-It seems that the temporary credentials belong to that of `agent-3af8b74b5a024b3095e0ca0b060cdc0e`.
+It seemed that the temporary credentials belong to that of `agent-3af8b74b5a024b3095e0ca0b060cdc0e`.
 To see what this account can do:

 ```bash
 $ aws iam list-attached-user-policies --user-name agent-3af8b74b5a024b3095e0ca0b060cdc0e